-Three USB 3.1 gen1 interfaces of type A. They are used to connect a mouse or keyboard, a USB flash drive for storing and reloading instrument settings and measurement data, and to update the firmware.
+Two USB 3.1 gen1 and one USB 2.0 high-speed interfaces type A .
+They are used to connect a mouse or keyboard, a USB flash drive for storing and reloading instrument settings and measurement data, and to update the firmware.